Construction of Lauwersmeerdijk tidal culvert marks start of unique nature projects

 Attendees at the launch of the nature projects

 Linda-Rose Santhagens, director of Rijkswaterstaat North Netherlands: "This Lauwersmeerdijk-Vierhuizergat project shows that it can be done!
 It is a wonderful combination of dike reinforcement and nature development in the Marnewaard and along the edges of the Wadden Sea.
-The 70 hectares of intertidal area being created here is truly unique in its kind and size.
+The 70 hectares of intertidal area that is being created here is truly unique in its kind and size.
 I am therefore proud that it has come this far, thanks in part to the commitment and conviction of all the partners involved!"

 Susan Top, deputy for the province of Groningen: "In this special part of the Netherlands, the dyke reinforcement, which is necessary for water safety, offers an opportunity to link nature projects to it.
 We have worked hard with all those involved to make this possible.
 In this way, we are taking steps together in the development of a coast that is future-proof and also provides unique nature."